jatutert/Ubuntu-Config/README.md

 Script Language in current version is only Dutch.

 Script version 2 is no longer maintained.
 Feel free to make modifications or additions to the script.
+I would really appreciate it if you could also send me a copy of the modified script.

 ### Version 3